-Dealerships spend a lot of time, money and effort in order to attract new customers.
-Some dealers may even become so fixated on drawing in new customers, that they overlook the relationships they already have.
-The dealers who are looking to shift to a more client-based culture may find it challenging.
-It’s a different mindset and most likely will require changing the culture of their store.
-Here are a few tips and strategies to create a culture geared towards growing you dealership customer retention.
+Dealerships spend a lot of time and effort attracting new customers.
+But some dealers may become fixated on drawing in new customers and overlook the importance of customer retention.
+Dealers who are looking to shift to a client-based culture may find it challenging, because it requires changing the culture of their store.

-Create Influencers – One of the most effective ways to retain a customer is by leveraging the relationship between them and their salesperson.
-It’s all about creating awareness.
-A well-trained salesperson should be endorsing the dealerships products and services during the buying process, not after.
-Even if a guest chooses to do business elsewhere, they should leave with a clear understanding of what the dealership has to offer.
-I overheard a customer explain that the only reason for not purchasing the nearly $3,000.00 worth of parts and accessories from them was because they didn’t know the dealership offered them.
-Train everyone in the dealership (even the part time lot guy), to be ambassadors for the dealership.
+One of the most effective ways to retain a customer is by the relationship between them and their salesperson.
+A well-trained employee should be endorsing the dealerships products and services during the selling process, not after.
+Even if a guest chooses to do business elsewhere, they should leave with a clear understanding of what your business has to offer.
+Educate everyone on your team on the products and services you offer, so they never miss a beat.
+Your employees should be the ambassadors for your dealership.

-To sum it up, if you want to create a culture that will attract and retain customers, start by opening the lines of communication between the different departments of the dealership.
-Communicate clear expectations to everyone, ensure that each department understands the role they play and its responsibility to the team.
-Leave a positive first impression to online visitors and manage the reviews of the dealership.
-Train your sales staff to be advocates for the dealership with processes they can be held accountable to.
-And most importantly, remove the roadblocks that are preventing your guest from doing business with you.
+In conclusion, if you’re goal is to create a sales and service culture attractive to your customer, start by opening the lines of communication between the two departments.
+Communicate your expectations to your staff and ensure that each department understands their importance and responsibility to the team.
+Leave a positive first impression to online visitors and manage the dealership’s reviews.
+Train your sales staff to be advocates for the dealership and equip them with the knowledge and tools they need to be successful.
+But most importantly, avoid roadblocks preventing your customers from doing business with you.